9 min read · Updated May 25, 2026

 AI vs Human Interpreters in 2026: Accuracy, Cost, and When to Use Each

 The right answer to "AI or human?" depends on the content type, the audience, and the budget — but the trade-offs have shifted significantly in the last 18 months.
-This article gives a frank comparison with real numbers and tells you which scenarios fit which approach.
+Next-generation AI translation is no longer just generic machine translation.
+For clear conference content, it is getting very close to experienced human interpreters while scaling to more languages faster.

 Quick verdict

-- For most multilingual conferences in 2026, AI translation is the better default.
+- For most multilingual conferences in 2026, next-generation AI translation is the better default.

 - For courtroom interpretation, diplomatic negotiation, or any setting where one mistranslated word is a problem, use humans.